(close)

 Anecdote

 DC.
 Made on a summer evening in the open-air moat amphitheatre at La Trobe University.
 Attended by about 10 people and recorded to audio cassette by Chris Wyatt using binaural mics.
-David Chesworth on Wurlizer piano and Philip Brophy on a Fender Rhodes (borrowed from the La Trobe University Music Dept.)
+David Chesworth on Wurlitzer piano and Philip Brophy on a Fender Rhodes (borrowed from the La Trobe University Music Dept.)